Burnsedia/burnsedia.github.io/old/content/posts/Python-Pytest.md

 import selenium
 ```

-now we neeed to create a test setup function
+Now we need to create a test setup function

 ```python